marick/structural-typing/README.md

 ![Flow through a pipeline](https://github.com/marick/structural-typing/blob/master/doc/flow.png)

-Data flows into them from some external source (1).
-Whatever the source, it's converted into a Clojure data structure: maps or vectors of maps.
+Data flows into them from some external source.
+It's converted into a Clojure data structure: maps or vectors of maps (1).
 The data is perhaps augmented by requesting related data from other apps (2).

 Thereafter, the data flows through a sequence of processing steps